tholok97/imt2291-project2/backend/docs/api/playlist/swapVideo.md

-#addMaintainer

-Add a new maintainer to playlist.
+#swapVideo

+Swap videos in playlist.

-Call by going to "api/playlist/addMaintainer.php".
+Call by going to "api/playlist/swapVideo.php".

-You need to be signed in with correct user.

 ##POST-method:

 ###JSON-variables:
 {
-    "uid": The user id of the user to add.
+    "pos1": Video-position 1 in playlist.
+    "pos2": Video-position 2 in playlist.
     "pid": The playlist id.
 }